Diffusion World Model: Future Modeling Beyond Step-by-Step Rollout for Offline Reinforcement Learning: Diffusion World Model

 \subsection{Model-Based RL with Diffusion World Model}

-Section~\ref{sec:preliminary} introduces a range of usages of the world model.
-We are particularly interested in the \emph{data augmentation} strategy, as the resulting policy is model-free and thus can act fast at inference time.
-We propose an actor-critic algorithm, where the critic is trained on synthetic data generated by the diffusion model.
-In a nutshell, we estimate the $Q$-value by the sum of short-term return, simulated by the DWM, and long-return value, estimated by a proxy $Q$ function learned through temporal difference (TD) learning. \begin{definition}[\textbf{$H$-step Diffusion Model Value Expansion}] Let $(s_t, a_t)$ be a state-action pair.
+As summarized in Algorithm~\ref{algo:diffusion_mbrl}, we propose an actor-critic algorithm where the critic is trained on synthetic data generated by the diffusion model, and the actor is then trained with policy evaluation based on the critic.
+In a nutshell, we estimate the $Q$-value by the sum of a short-term return, simulated by the DWM, and a long-return value, estimated by a proxy state-action value function $\Qhat$ learned through temporal difference (TD) learning.
+It is worth noting that in our framework, DWM only intervenes the critic training, and Algorithm~\ref{algo:diffusion_mbrl} is general to connect with any MF value-based algorithms.
+We shall present 3 different instantiations of it in Section~\ref{sec:expr}. \begin{definition}[\textbf{$H$-step Diffusion Model Value Expansion}] Let $(s_t, a_t)$ be a state-action pair.
 Sample $\rhat_t, \shat_{t+1} \shat_{t+T-1},\rhat_{t+T-1}$ from the diffusion model $p_\theta(\cdot|s_t, a_t, \geval)$.
 Let $H$ be the simulation horizon, where $H < T$.
 The $H$-step \emph{diffusion model value expansion} estimate of the value of $(s_t, a_t)$ is given by